 As a commercial-grade grinder, the CBG-018 uses heavier blades that slightly heat up when turned on to pull more flavor out of the beans.
 The bean hopper holds up to eight ounces of beans, and the ground coffee canister can hold four ounces.

-You may already have one or two small appliances from Cuisinart in your kitchen, but if you drink coffee regularly, you need to invest in its DBM-8 Supreme Grind Automatic Burr Mill.
+You may already have one or two small appliances from Cuisinart in your kitchen, but if you drink it regularly, you need to invest in its DBM-8 Supreme Burr Mill.
 This grinder comes backed by a dependable Cuisinart warranty and can help you serve coffee to guests and enjoy cups at home every day.
 It meets all standards for home use as well.

-Though this DBM-8 is a burr mill, it operates more like those old-fashioned coffee mills that you used in the past.
+Though this DBM-8 is a burr mill, it operates more like those old-fashioned models that you used in the past.
 Instead of constantly turning a crank to grind your beans though, you can press a button and let this grinder take over.
-A slide dial lets you select as few as four cups up to a maximum of 18 cups, and the DBM-8 will determine the amount of beans needed for those cups and grind just enough beans for your next batch.
+A sliding dial lets you select as few as four cups up to a maximum of 18 cups, and the DBM-8 will determine the number of beans needed for those cups and grind just enough beans for your next batch.

 This grinder comes with a removable chamber that has its own lid, which lets you store the beans that you use every day, and a seal on the chamber keeps the beans fresh.
 Its power cord tucks right inside and wraps around the grinder to save on space too.
 Also included is a glass canister that stores the ground beans and slides out of the grinder for adding to your coffee maker.